-This legislation would have an indeterminate impact on local government expenditures related to new requirements by the Board of Pilotage Commissioners (BPC), railroad crossing inventory, inspection, and enforcement, reporting and hazardous material plan update requirements for local emergency planning committees, consultation on Ecology's marine traffic and safety assessment, and the grant established by Ecology.
-Expenses related to the railroad crossings, update requirements for planning organizations, and consultation on the assessment are subject to the availability of amounts appropriated for those purposes.
+This legislation would have an indeterminate impact on local government expenditures related to new requirements by the Board of Pilotage Commissioners (BPC), railroad crossing inventory, inspection, and enforcement, reporting and hazardous material plan update requirements for local emergency planning committees, participation in the panel, and the grant established by Ecology.
+Expenses related to the railroad crossings, update requirements for planning organizations, and the panel are subject to the availability of amounts appropriated for those purposes.